The Sand Hill Approach

 6. Best Practices

 Teaching practices at Sand Hill School are based on research and evidence balanced with years of professional experience.
+A component of every student’s program is project based learning.
 Small group instruction includes personalization that is structured but flexible, developmentally appropriate, and multisensory.
 A longer school year gives students more time to absorb learning.

 7. Technology Support and Family Partnership